 D04/11 ComReg's Preliminary View Decision 16 In respect of mandatory public payphone provision, the net cost calculation shall be based on the total avoidable cost, minus the total revenues foregone.
 Furthermore, for each public payphone that is connected to a single exchange site, the access cost for a payphone will be the same access cost as that of any line at the exchange site on which it is connected.
 The avoidable access costs shall be calculated as an estimate per line at the exchange site to which the public payphone is connected.
 If the number of uneconomic payphones is considered excessive and unreasonable, ComReg may adjust the net cost calculation to reflect appropriate payphone coverage (in areas where they are mandatory).
-ComReg is satisfied, taking into account the subsequent amendment made by TERA and agreed with ComReg, that the methodology, assumptions and calculations applied by eir in arriving at the payphones direct net cost is in accordance with Decision 16.
+ComReg is satisfied, taking into account the adjustments to the Payphone Model outlined in TERA's report and ComReg's preliminary view that it not necessary to apply a further adjustment to the net cost calculation for uneconomic USO payphones on the basis of Decision 16, that eir's methodology, assumptions and calculations in arriving at the USO payphones direct net cost are in accordance with Decision 16.
 Decision 27 With respect to the provision of public payphones which are "uneconomic", sufficient detail shall be provided on their geographic location and proximity of other public payphones operated by the USP (irrespective of their profitability).
-ComReg is satisfied, on the basis of the assessment and review undertaken by TERA, that sufficient information on uneconomic payphones was provided by eir, particularly in respect of their location and proximity to other payphones operated by eir.
+ComReg is satisfied, on the basis of the assessment and review undertaken by TERA of eir's 2011/2012 USO funding application, that sufficient information on uneconomic payphones was provided by eir in respect of the location and proximity of uneconomic payphones for the purposes of this application.